codeguy/php-the-right-way/_posts/03-03-01-Namespaces.md

 class and namespace convention to allow plug-and-play code.

 In December 2013 the PHP-FIG created a new autoloading standard: [PSR-4][psr4], which one day will probably replace PSR-0.
-Currently both are still usable, as PSR-4 required PHP 5.3 and many PHP 5.2-only projects currently implement PSR-0.
+Currently both are still usable, as PSR-4 requires PHP 5.3 and many PHP 5.2-only projects currently implement PSR-0.
 If you're going to use an autoloader standard for a new application or package then you almost certainly want to look into PSR-4.